Abstractnxgen/Coding_with_Python-Lists/.guides/content/Append-and-insert-c19b.md

 ## insert()

-If you want to add elemets at a specific location use a list's `insert(index, element)` method.
+If you want to add elements at a specific location use a list's `insert(index, element)` method.
 The method inserts the element at the specific index in the list.

 ```python
 numList.insert(2, 3)